EPajares/meta-accessibility/publications.md

 ### 2017

 Büttner, B. (2017).
 Consequences of sharp increases in mobility costs on accessibility: Suggestions for individual and public development strategies.
 Chair of Urban Structure and Transport Planning. [https://mediatum.ub.tum.de/1324977] (https://mediatum.ub.tum.de/1324977)

+### 2016

+Büttner, B.: Consequences of Sharp Increases in Mobility Costs on Accessibility: Suggestions for Local and Regional Development Strategies.
+NECTAR 2015 Conference, Proceedings, Ann Arbor

+Büttner, B., Wulfhorst, G. and Evans J.: Ensuring accessibility to daily activities for different population segments with respect to sharp increases in mobility costs.
+In Geurs, K., Patuelli, R. and Dentinho, T. (eds.), Accessibility, Equity and Efficiency.
+Challenges for Transport and Public Services.
+Edward Elgar.

+Büttner, B.: Sharp increases in mobility costs: A trigger for sustainable mobility.
+In Wulfhorst, G., Klug, S. (eds.), Sustainable Mobility in Metropolitan Regions – Insights from interdisciplinary research for practice application.
+Springer.

+Büttner, B. and Wulfhorst, G.: The TUM Accessibility Atlas as a tool for fostering decision making processes on sustainable mobility in the metropolitan region of Munich.
+14th WCTR 2016, Proceedings.
+Shanghai.